-I’m a huge fan of selling stuff on eBay and Half.com.
-This is a great way to get rid of extra stuff that you have in your home and also make a few extra dollars to help out with the move as well.
-Recently, I have finally taken the plunge and used Craigslist to sell some of our bigger items we didn’t want to move, and now I’m hooked selling things on Craigslist.
+I’m a huge fan of selling stuff on eBay and other sites.
+This is a great way to get rid of the extra stuff you have in your home and make a few extra dollars to help out with the move.
+I recently took the plunge and used Craigslist to sell some of our bigger items we didn’t want to move, and now I’m hooked on selling things on Craigslist.
 It is a great resource to help you downsize before the move.

 Give Your Stuff Away

 When I was growing up, my mother would always purge the excess items in our homes about once a quarter.
 She called a local charity that picked up donated items.
 It was great.
 We simply left the things we wanted to donate on the porch, and they were gone by the time we got home from school in the evening.
 I found a great free website, Donation Town, that helps you find charities in your area that will pick up donations from your home.

 Don’t buy very much bubble wrap if you can help it.
 This is an expense that will quickly add up.
 You can save a lot of money by wrapping some of your breakables in your own towels or bed linens.
 You may also find newspapers or ask friends and family members to start saving their newspapers for you to use.

 Another way to save money is to take apart furniture before moving it.
 If you can disassemble your furniture, you will help lessen moving costs.
 For example, if you have an armoire that is just wide open now, try taking the doors off or moving it without the top section.
 You may even want to remove any drawers that you don’t need moving with the rest of your items.

 Wrapping dishes and other breakables in your towels or linens can help reduce moving costs.
 You may even want to remove drawers that you don’t need moving with the rest of your items.